 On a mission to find the prettiest and most charming towns in France, it was inevitable that our itinerary would soon lead to Strasbourg.
 Located close to the border between France and Germany in the Alsace region, Strasbourg is a unique bled between the two influences in a range of ways, but most noticeably in architectural and culinary influences.
-If you’re visiting Strasbourg for the first time, here is everything you need to know to make the most of your stay (or if you’ve just come here for inspiration, prepare to be inspired!)
+If you’re visiting Strasbourg for the first time, here is your complete guide to Strasbourg to help you plan an unforgettable escape.

 Checking In: Sofitel Strasbourg